jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 The updated `aRECT` variable is updated by Windows.

 We then update the background colour of the client area text (to be shown) as transparent, to allow the background of the client area to show through.
-(Without this, a default `OPAQUE` mode would apply to text background colours.)
+Without this, a default `OPAQUE` mode would apply to text background colours.

 ```cpp
 SetBkMade(hDC, TRANSPARENT);
 ```

-We then start drawing, in this setting text with `Drawtext()`:
+We then start drawing, in this demo setting text with `Drawtext()`:

 ```cpp
 DrawText(